 Getting the Best Rate for Your Life

 If you are overweight or a smoker, you can still find better rates by working with the right life insurance providers.
 That’s where we can help most as an independent life insurance agency.

 Our agency can help you compare quotes from all of the country’s top providers to find the best rate possible for you, and your family.
-Again, if you’re ready to take the plunge, simply fill out our quote form or call us at 1-800-574-0245 ext.
-101.
+Again, if you’re ready to take the plunge, simply fill out our quote form on this page.

 Lastly, and as we wrap up this overview post, we’ll take a look at the sometimes complicated issue of the state of your health.

 First off, and to dispel a common myth, it is not necessarily true that once you have a health condition you won’t be able to find life insurance.

 Regardless of the health that you’re in, or any pre-existing conditions, there are plenty of affordable life insurance options for you.
 There are dozens of life insurance companies out there that specialize in working with high-risk applicants and they will give you a quality life insurance plan at a rate that works well for you.